keithlennox/roku-feed/README.md

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?

 ### TO DO
+- Decide where to store images (Brightcove and/or S3)
+- Upload series image files thru AWS S3 console and/or Brightcove cloud
-- Throw error if series image missing
+- Check if series image is missing
-- Publish feed to Roku and make sure it Validates
+- Publish feed to Roku and make sure it validates
+- Finalize all console.log + console.error messages
-- There are some uncaaught errors happening
+- Investigate uncaught errors
-- BC CMS API creds should be re-done and made read only
+- BC CMS API creds should be replaced and made read only
-- AWS: Upload series image files
 - AWS: Use gitlab / serverless framework to manage code
 - AWS: Handle BC creds in yml file.
 These should not be committed to git.
 - AWS: Implement CRON (trigger each feed seperately, can we provide BC account id?)